elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/decorator-pattern.md

 ---

-### In what pattern category does the Decorator pattern belong too?
+### The Decorator pattern belongs to which pattern family?

 <details>
   <summary>